-- 1. Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - 2.
-Maximum Contaminant level (MCL): The highest level of contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - 3.
-Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
-A part per million corresponds to one second in a little over 11.5 days. - 4.
-Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
-A part per billion corresponds to one second in 31.7 years. - 5.
-Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow - 6.
-The '<' symbol: This symbol means less than.
+1. Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

+2. Maximum Contaminant level (MCL): The highest level of contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+3. Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
+A part per million corresponds to one second in a little over 11.5 days.

+4. Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
+A part per billion corresponds to one second in 31.7 years.

+5. Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

+6. The '<' symbol: This symbol means less than.
 A result of <5 means that is the lowest level that could be detected. was 5 and the contaminant in that sample was not detected.

-UCMR 4

-Unregulated contaminants are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
-In 2020 Tuppers Plains-Chester Water District participated in the fourth round of the Unregulated Contaminant Monitoring Rule (UCMR 4).
-For a copy of the results please call Derek Baum at 740-985-3315.

-Table of Unregulated Contaminants Average Level Contaminants (Units) Sample Year Found Range of Detections Sample Location Haloacetic Acids (HAA5) (ppb) 2020 3.75 3.66-3.90 Distribution Haloacetic Acids (HAA9) (ppb) 2020 7.385 7.21-7.56 Distribution Haloacetic Acids (HAA6BR) (ppb) 2020 5.865 5.59-6.14 Distribution Total Organic Carbon (ppb) 2020 644 644 Raw Bromide(ppb) 2020 22.3 22.3 Raw
+Per and Polyfluoroalkyl Substances aka "Forever Chemicals"

+C8 and the other "forever chemicals" are being talked about more and more recently.
+These chemicals include perfluorooctanoic acid (PFOA) also known as "C8", perfluorooctane sulfonic acid (PFOS), perfluorohexane sulfonic acid (PFHxS), hexafluoropropylene oxide dimer acid (HFPO-DA) also known as GENX, and perfluorononanoic acid (PFNA).
+Tuppers Plains-Chester Water District was one of the original local water suppliers affected by the Dupont C8 lawsuit in the early 2000s and as a result of that, Chemours a subsidiary of Dupont was required to install activated carbon treatment at our treatment plant to remove the chemicals.
+Chemours contracts AECOM to operate and maintain the activated carbon filters at the treatment plant.
+Our test results after the carbon treatment continue to show that C8 is non-detectible in our treated water.
+This has been the case since the carbon filters were installed in 2006.
+An official maximum contaminant level (MCL) has still not been adopted by the EPA, but will be soon.
+It is comforting to know that we already have treatment in place for the removal of the "forever chemicals" and Chemours pays to maintain the system.
+It is a widespread problem for other water systems in the country as well.
+If you want to see additional information about state wide testing results and the hazards of these chemicals information can be found at the following website. https://epa.ohio.gov/monitor-pollution/pollution-issues/per-and-polyfluoroalkylsubstances-pfas